-- A. Delirium should be assessed every shift by nursing or physician provider - B. Preferred assessment tools are Confusion Assessment Method (CAM-ICU) or the Intensive Care Delirium Screening Checklist (ICDSC) - C. Delirium is present if CAM-ICU is positive or ICDSC \geq to 4 - D. If positive, ensure adequate pain treatment first - E. Use of reorientation, hearing aids, and eyeglasses should be emphasized - F. Pharmacologic treatment should avoid benzodiazepines unless delirium is due to ETOH or benzodiazepine withdrawal. - G. Avoid antipsychotics if patient has prolonger QT (> 450 ms) or other risk factors for torsades de pointes - H. All patients will be enrolled in early mobility as their comorbidities and clinical status allows - I. Melatonin is associated with lower risk of delirium at a dose 0.5 mg to 5 mg.
+- A. Delirium should be assessed every shift by nursing or physician provider - B. Preferred assessment tool is the Intensive Care Delirium Screening Checklist (ICDSC) - C. Delirium is present if ICDSC \geq to 4 - D. If positive, ensure adequate pain treatment first - E. Use of reorientation, hearing aids, and eyeglasses should be emphasized - F. Pharmacologic treatment should avoid benzodiazepines unless delirium is due to ETOH or benzodiazepine withdrawal. - G. Avoid antipsychotics if patient has prolonger QT (> 450 ms) or other risk factors for torsades de pointes - H. All patients will be enrolled in early mobility as their comorbidities and clinical status allows - I. Melatonin is associated with lower risk of delirium at a dose 0.5 mg to 5 mg.
 We currently stock 3 mg tablets and 1 mg/dl solution.